 Perhaps, I thought, because we’re told over and over that it is nothing serious.
 Cat-calling and street harassment over our lifetimes are a million sexualised and internalised moments, absorbed and expertly ignored and buried by women.
 Don’t make a fuss.
 Don’t whinge.
 There are far worse things that happen, aren’t there?
 Don’t ever seem too highly strung, or emotional, or “crazy”.
 Don’t appear like you “can’t take a laugh”.
 The way women are publicly treated – shamed and embarrassed by uncaring, self-righteous, self-centred men – is diminished “just a joke”.
 And so when something happens, we – at least, I did last night – diminish its gravitas too.

 And because we’re told that there are certain ways we should and shouldn't act, we suddenly believe we can be part of the the problem.
 A thread on Reddit started last week about how it feels to be cat-called revealed the same thing: women are given a myriad of mixed messages of the “right” way to deal with harassment, and the “right” way to be a victim, and nothing ever works.
 Women are told that they should completely ignore harassers, only to be followed for being “rude”.
-We’re told to fight back, only to be threatened and “putting themselves at risk”.
+We’re told to fight back, only to be threatened and “putting ourselves at risk”.
 “It’s scary,” one user on Reddit said.
 “You’re met with limited options.
 You can smile / laugh, which encourages it more.
 You can tell them to fuck off, which could turn ugly really quickly.
 Or you can ignore it, in which case they normally get more aggressive.
 It makes me feel really small, like I’m not a whole person but rather walking real estate, and it fucking sucks.”

 I wasn’t upset at all last night, but I did feel some murky embarrassment.
 It knocked me a bit.
 There was something humiliating and exposing about the whole thing, and I think some of it was feeling a little unsure and a little more powerless, and some of it was about my own response.
 Why did I even acknowledge him?
 What if I’d told him “fuck you” when he cat-called, not “thank you”; did appeasing him actually encourage it?
 No. Of course not.

 He would have done it anyway.
-Strangers will snatch at ownership of our bodies, thinking they have the right.
+Strangers will snatch at ownership of our bodies, believing they have the right.
 Cat-calling, and flashing, and wanking over a woman’s feet in chilly Lewisham on a Sunday evening are not about “compliments” but power.
 It’s men who think they have a god-given right to determine a woman’s fuckability; to undermine, sexualise, degrade and abuse women to soothe their own inferiority complex and attempt to bolster their delicate egos.

 Thankfully, the police did take it seriously, and were incredibly helpful.
 They said that, actually, I should have dialled 999.
 If I’d have done that, and told them where I was, they would have picked me up in a police car and gone for a drive round to see if I could spot him.
 There would have been a chance to catch him and stop him from doing it to another girl.